 secret resource type to store

 credentials inside the cluster and attach them to application pods, as shown in

 the following diagram:

-For an example that shows how to use Cloud Pub/Sub from apps that run in GKE, see Authenticating to Cloud Platform with Service Accounts.
-You can apply the same steps for other GCP services such as Cloud Storage, BigQuery, Cloud Datastore, and Cloud Spanner.
+For an example that shows how to use Pub/Sub from apps that run in GKE, see Authenticating to Cloud Platform with Service Accounts.
+You can apply the same steps for other Google Cloud services such as Cloud Storage, BigQuery, Datastore, and Spanner.
 However, you must choose an appropriate role for the service account and service, and you might need to perform steps that are specific to each service.

 One exception to this approach is Cloud SQL.
 For that service, you need a different approach, because Cloud SQL requires Cloud SQL Proxy client in order to securely access a database, as explained in the next section.

 To access a Cloud SQL instance from an app that runs in GKE, you use the Cloud SQL Proxy Docker image.
 You attach the image to your application pod so that your app can use the Cloud SQL Proxy client in the same pod.
 The Cloud SQL Proxy client securely transfers the data between your app and the Cloud SQL instance, as shown in the following diagram:

 For information about how to attach the Cloud SQL Proxy image to your application pod, see Cloud SQL: Connecting from GKE.